Micro-park network & arts trail (Phase 1 - R&D phase)

 Spring 2019: Arts Council funding application & early phase engagement and awareness raising.

-Phase 1 (depending on Arts Council funding): Research and development of the narrative and history of Manor Royal to inform the micro-park network and arts trail strategy.
+Phase 1 (July-October): Research and development of the narrative and history of Manor Royal to inform the micro-park network and arts trail strategy.

 Phase 2 (depending on Phase 1): Curation of artists, collaborators and delivery of the actual trails, anticipated to be 6-8 in number depending on availability of funding.